Last updated: May 17, 2023

 On August 24, 1814, an invading British army set fire to the White House, Capitol, and other public Washington, D.C. buildings in retaliation for an American attack on the Canadian capital, York, the year prior.
-President James and First Lady Dolley Madison fled the attack, seeking safety in Leesburg, Virginia, and later Brookeville, Maryland.
+President James Madison and First Lady Dolley Madison fled the attack, seeking safety in Leesburg, Virginia, and later Brookeville, Maryland.
 Upon their return to Washington a few weeks later, with the White House destroyed, the First Family needed another place to stay.

 The Madisons found the Octagon House, likely spared from British flames because of the tricolor flag its resident, French Minister Louis Serrurier, flew.
 This unique Federalist-style home was completed in 1800, and was one of the grandest townhouses in the nation at the time.
 Although the Madisons were offered use of several homes, the Octagon House was nearby and met their needs, becoming the temporary White House when they moved in on September 8, 1814.